 Successful participants will be awarded an ITCILO Certificate of Achievement.

 Critical insights from professionals of ISSA member organizations.

 Reserve funds play an important role in the sustainability of social security systems, but their contribution depends on effective investment processes.
 This course draws on international best-practice guidelines to explore how to implement well-organized and effective investment processes that can respond to economic, demographic, political and management pressures.
 This is one of seven courses run in partnership with the International Social Security Association (ISSA) offered in an innovative e-learning format from 2020.
 This highly specialized course enables you to join a virtual global network of social security practitioners, flexibly and without the need to travel.

 The course is designed for social security professionals of ISSA member organizations.
 Participants should hold positions directly related to the investment of social security funds.
 Course learning materials and tuition will be offered online in English.
-The following requirements are therefore essential to participate in this course: - The ability to use and access a computer with internet - Working knowledge of written English
+The following requirements are therefore essential to participate in this course: the ability to use and access a computer with internet connectivity; a working knowledge of written English.

 This course uses the updated ISSA Guidelines on Investment of Social Security Funds as a framework for assessing challenges and identifying innovations.